life-and-dev/son/about.md

 I write independently, not affiliated with any church or organization, and without sponsorship.
 This freedom allows me to follow where God's word leads without institutional constraints.

-I encourage you to critically evaluate everything your read.
+I encourage you to critically evaluate everything you read.
 Not just on this website, but always pray about any Christian content from any source you receive.
 I admit that I have been [wrong before](disclaimer.md), and I'll likely make more mistakes.
 That's why I genuinely invite you to [correct my errors](edit.md) when you spot them.
 Your wisdom, your insights, and your questions make this a richer resource for everyone who visits.

 ### An Invitation to Explore